Samitier/pixel-icon/README.md

 		"#9C3848",
 		"#FFF"
 	],
-	// number of horizontal pixels
-	height: 8,
-	// size of each pixel
+	// if true, renders a border between each pixel to create a grid-like image
-	size: 20,
+	hasBorder: false,
-	// number of vertical pixels
+	// number of vertical and horizontal pixels
-	width: 8,
+	size: 20
 })
 ```
-The properties `height`, `width` and `colors` will directly affect the size of the codified image as
+The properties `size` and `colors` will directly affect the size of the codified image as
 it will need more characters to be rendered.